lukshyaganjoo/lukshyaganjoo.github.io/_posts/2025-08-02-distinguishing.md

       - name: a remark on the form of strategies we're considering
       - name: an optimal algorithm
   - name: generalizing to mixed states
+  - subsections:
+    - name: At long last, the classical analogue
+    - name: an argument for (classical) optimality
+    - name: an argumeent for (quantum) optimality
 ---

 ## introduction